The Constitution of the National Union is available online on the Unifor National website.

 - Minutes of Executive Board meetings shall be kept by the Recording Secretary and shall be available at membership meetings.

-- The spending authority of the Executive Board shall be no more than two hundred and fifty dollars ($250.00) per item unless otherwise determined by the membership through a yearly budget.
+- The spending authority of the Executive Board shall be no more five hundred ($500.00) per item unless otherwise determined by the membership through a yearly budget.